Rosalie Craig

-Rosalie Mae Craig (born May 30, 1980) is an English actress, noted for her performances in musical theatre.
+Rosalie Mae Craig (born 30 May 1981) is an English actress, noted for her performances in musical theatre.
 In 2013, she received her first major award, a London Evening Standard Award for Best Performance in a Musical.

-Life and career
+In 2025 she took the lead in the BBC drama Riot Women.

+Early life and education

+Craig was born, and grew up, in Nottingham.
+She studied for a BA in Actor Musicianship at Rose Bruford College, from which she graduated in 2001.

+Career

+Stage

-Craig grew up in Nottingham and studied for a BA in Actor Musicianship at Rose Bruford College, from which she graduated in 2001.
-After graduation she joined the Royal Shakespeare Company and made her professional stage debut in an adaptation by Adrian Mitchell of Alice in Wonderland.
+After graduation Craig joined the Royal Shakespeare Company and made her professional stage debut in an adaptation by Adrian Mitchell of Alice in Wonderland.

 In 2007 she had her first leading role in a West End production, playing the character Arwen in the musical stage adaptation of The Lord of the Rings.

-Since then her notable roles in theatre have included the title character in Tori Amos's The Light Princess at the National Theatre in 2013, for which she was nominated for an Olivier Award as well as winning an Evening Standard Award.
-She has also had leading parts in City of Angels (Donmar Warehouse), Finding Neverland (Leicester Curve) and Ragtime (Regent's Park Open Air Theatre).
+Since then her notable roles in theatre have included the title character in Tori Amos's The Light Princess at the National Theatre in 2013, for which she was nominated for an Olivier Award, as well as winning her first major award, a London Evening Standard Award for Best Performance in a Musical.

 She appeared in the musical London Road at the National Theatre and subsequently in Rufus Norris's film adaptation.
 Craig's other work with the National Theatre include: As You Like It and The Threepenny Opera.
 She appeared in the premiere of musical Wonder.land, at Palace Theatre, Manchester for the Manchester International Festival; also directed by Norris in association with the National Theatre.